dotlang/language/Enhancements.md

 N - With more usage of template, we need something like `typedef` in C++ or `alias` in D. `alias myint = int`.
 No, this can be done using composition and `* ->` operator.

 Y - Provide enum using it's own keyword: `enum(int)`

+N - We have `@` which allocates on heap.
+We can easily add another operator like `#` which allocates on the stack.
+But what happens when for example method returns a variable which is allocated on the stack?
+No, this is not good.

+Y - We don't have ternary operator `?:` so we can rename `??` to `?`.

+N - Define value classes and then we can say primitives are classes too (so you can write intVar.method) but still manage them on the stack.
+No, this makes everything too complex.